 Trusted Voices in the IT community offer career advice for fledging IT pros

-I asked three Trusted Voices what they'd tell fledgling IT pros.
-Interestingly, the career questions you will run into haven't changed all that much, but how you answer them certainly has.
-My takeaway?
-You have more control over your career path than you may think when choosing those first few opportunities, so take a step back, and plan well.
+I asked three IT leaders what they'd tell fledgling IT pros.
+The main takeaway is that you have more control over your career path in the beginning than you may think.
+So take a step back, take a deep breath, and plan well.

 Here's what they said.

 Carefully evaluate higher pay vs. the right experience

 Most young IT professionals are going to be technically-oriented, and deeply interested in leading edge enterprise and consumer technologies.
 However, their long term success is also dependent on business/industry expertise.
 Some specific advice:

 - Remember there are two kinds of pay.
 Do not be blinded to new opportunities by always selecting the higher dollar option.
 The coin of pay has two sides – cash and experience.
 Getting the right kinds of experience early on can have an outsized impact on your career.

 - Don’t specialize too early.
 Being the expert is a satisfying experience, but do not narrow your expertise in your early career so that you are locked out of more broad based responsibilities down the road.